beaker/docs/docs/start/interactive.md

 beaker session create --image docker://allennlp/allennlp
 ```

-You can change this behavior using the `--pull` option.
-The option can be
+You can change this behavior using the `--pull` flag.
+The flag can be
 one of `always`, `missing` or `never`, and defaults to `missing`.
 If the value is `always`,
 the latest version is always retrieved from the source: